-In addition to linking the brain and the spinal cord, the brainstem also connects the brain to the cerebellum .
-The cerebellum is important to regulate functions such as coordination of movement, balance and muscle tone.
+In addition to linking the brain and the spinal cord, the brainstem also connects the brain to the cerebellum.
+The cerebellum is essential for regulating movement, balance, and muscle tone.

 It is located above the trunk of the brain and below the occipital lobes of the cerebral cortex.

-The nerve tracts that travel through the brainstem transmit signals from the cerebellum to areas of the cerebral cortex that are involved in motor control.
-This allows the coordination of the fine motor movements necessary for activities such as walking or playing video games.
+The nerve tracts that travel through the brainstem transmit signals from the cerebellum to areas of the cerebral cortex involved in motor control.
+This allows the coordination of the fine motor movements necessary for walking or playing video games.

 Directionally, the brainstem is at the junction of the brain and the spine.
 It is anterior to the cerebellum.

 The main mesencephalon structures include the tectum and the cerebral peduncle.
-The tectum is composed of rounded protuberances of brain matter that are involved in visual and auditory reflexes.
+The tectum is composed of rounded protuberances of brain matter involved in visual and auditory reflexes.

 The cerebral peduncle consists of large bundles of nerve fibers that connect the anterior brain with the posterior brain.

 The rhombencephalon is composed of two subregions known as metencephalon and myelencephalon.
-The metencephalon is composed of the protuberance and the cerebellum.
+The metencephalon is composed of the swell and the cerebellum.

-The protuberance helps in the regulation of breathing, as well as in the states of sleep and arousal.
+The bump helps regulate breathing and the states of sleep and arousal.
 The cerebellum transmits information between the muscles and the brain.

-The myelencephalon consists of the medulla oblongata and functions to connect the spinal cord with superior brain regions.
-The cord also helps regulate autonomic functions, such as breathing and blood pressure.
+The myelencephalon consists of the medulla oblongata and functions to connect the spinal cord with select brain regions.
+The line also helps regulate autonomic functions, such as breathing and blood pressure.

-Brainstem injuries caused by trauma or stroke can cause difficulties with mobility and coordination of movement.
-Activities such as walking, writing and eating become difficult and the individual may require lifelong treatment.
+Brainstem injuries caused by trauma or stroke can cause mobility and movement coordination difficulties.
+Activities such as walking, writing, and eating become difficult, and the individual may require lifelong treatment.

-The stroke that occurs in the brainstem causes the destruction of brain tissue that is needed to direct the body’s vital functions, such as breathing, heart rate and swallowing.
+The stroke in the brainstem destroys brain tissue needed to direct the body’s vital functions, such as breathing, heart rate, and swallowing.

 A stroke occurs when the blood flow to the brain is interrupted, most commonly by a blood clot.

 When the brainstem is damaged, signals between the brain and the rest of the body are interrupted.
-Stroke can cause breathing problems, heart rate, hearing and speech.
-It can also cause paralysis of the arms and legs, as well as numbness in the body or on one side of the body.
+Strokes can cause breathing problems, heart rate, hearing, and speech.
+It can also cause paralysis of the arms and legs and numbness in the body or on one side of the body.

-Cerebral strokes are often caused by mechanical blockage of the blood vessels, which can occur during a high-speed chiropractic manipulation of the neck, or some other event that causes a very forceful neck movement, such as after a roller coaster.
+Cerebral strokes are often caused by mechanical blockage of the blood vessels, which can occur during a high-speed chiropractic manipulation of the neck or other event that causes a very forceful neck movement, such as after a roller coaster.